-Israeli Prime Minster Ehud Olmert has expressed "great sorrow" over the bombing, but also says Qana was a "hub for Hezbollah.
+Israeli Prime Minister Ehud Olmert has expressed great sorrow over the bombing but also says Qana was a hub for Hezbollah.
 The attack has drawn international condemnation and sparked protest at UN facilities in Beirut and Gaza.